Huangzizhou/microstructure_inflators/Documentation/running.md

 - Choose **target properties** of material, like desired elasticity tensor $$C^*$$, Young's module, Poisson's ration and if it is isotropic.
 The target file is the single input of the method.

-  Also, this option let us set the initial parameters of the structure (like offset and vertices radius) and set constraints for them.
+  Also, this option let us set initial values for the parameters of the structure (like offset and vertices radius) and apply bound constraints on them.

   Here is an example of a `job.opt` serving as target:
   ```json